 - Faculty of the Built Environment

-I am a qualified architect and academic who studied for five degrees at the UCL Bartlett School of Architecture prior to working in architectural practices and starting upon my teaching career -- initially at Oxford Brookes University and then the University of Westminster.
+I am a qualified architect and academic who studied for five degrees at the UCL Bartlett School of Architecture prior to working in architectural practices and starting upon my teaching career -- initially at Oxford Brookes University and after that the University of Westminster.
 I took up my current post as Professor of Architecture and Global Culture at the UCL Bartlett School of Architecture in July 2011, and was made Vice-Dean of Research for the wider faculty.
-Previously I had been the Director of Design at Oxford Brookes and the Director of Postgraduate Studies and Research at Westminster.
+Previously I had served as the Director of Design at Oxford Brookes and the Director of Postgraduate Studies and Research at Westminster.

 I have had extensive involvement in academic strategy and administration, especially in relation to professional organisations.
 I am a former member of the RIBA Awards Group, and served as a member of the ARB Assessment Panel and of the ARB/RIBA Visiting Board Pool from 2000-05 (including as Chair of Visiting Boards for the latter part of the period).
-I was a member of the team that in 2000 wrote the first-ever undergraduate QAA Benchmark Statement for Architecture.
-I have been external examiner for a variety of Part 1 and Part 2 courses at institutions such as Bath University, Nottingham University, University of East London and Westminster University, as well as on MA courses at University College Dublin, UCL, etc. I was specially appointed as Senior Visiting Professor at the Technical University of Malaysia from 2005-08.
-I have also acted as an external examiner for many PhD theses in Britain, Ireland, Belgium and Australia.
-I am a student mentor for the Stephen Lawrence Trust.
+I was a member of the team that in 2000 wrote the undergraduate QAA Benchmark Statement for Architecture.
+I have been external examiner for a variety of Part 1 and Part 2 courses at institutions such as Bath University, Cambridge University, Greenwich University, Nottingham University, University of East London and Westminster University, as well as on MA courses at University College Dublin, UCL, etc. I was specially appointed as Senior Visiting Professor at the Technical University of Malaysia from 2005-08.
+I have also acted as an external examiner for many PhD theses in Britain, Ireland, Belgium and Australia, as well as a student mentor for the Stephen Lawrence Trust.